zmahfuz0613/Active-record/instructions.md

 ## Easy Bonus!

-Add routes, controllers, and views for students!
+Update the routes, controllers, and views for students!

 ## Advice

 * Have exactly three tabs open in one terminal widow: bash, `rails s`, and `rails c`.
-Have these three always open.
-Always one window.
-Always in the same order.
-And you will not get lost.
 * When you do a thing, and that thing works, commit that thing.